 17.12.11.
 Steel mesh fence cordon.
 Latimer Sq SW, Avonmore House demolition site.
 Quake trashed, red zone bldgs & demolition site across Hereford St

-Ghosts: Latimer Sq / Hereford St, opp Avonmore House demolition site: Blue & white, 6 storey ghost, boarded windows, demolition sites both sides.
-Ghosts stood westwards down Hereford St, an orange digger on demolition rubble.
-Liverpool Terraces apartments would be built on the demo sites.
+Ruins: Latimer Sq / Hereford St, opposite Avonmore House demolition-site: Blue & white six-storey ruin: boarded-windows & demolition- sites both sides of the building.
+Ruins teetered westwards down Hereford St where an orange-digger stood on demolition-rubble.
+Liverpool Terraces apartments would be built on the demolition-sites.

 17.12.11.
 Steel mesh fence cordon.
 Latimer Sq SW, red zone, quake trashed bldgs & demolition site, Latimer Sq / Hereford St. Hotel Grand Chancellor demolition in progress behind